What is a unit trust?

 How do unit trusts work?

-If the unit trust's investments perform well, the income earned through trading will grow the overall value of the fund, meaning your individual units rise in value too.
+If the investments perform well, the income earned through trading will grow the overall value of the fund, meaning your individual units rise in value too.

 However, you can sometimes choose to receive your unit trust returns as direct payments.
 These are called 'distributions' and are paid to you based on how many units you hold.
 Distributions are essentially your 'portion' of the unit trust's dividend income received from certain types of shares and investments.